janpetzold/az305-learning/README.md

 Virtual network address space must not overlap with on-premises network ranges.

 You can create multiple subnets within each virtual network.
 By default, Azure routes network traffic between all subnets in a virtual network.
 Your subnet decisions are based on your technical and organizational requirements.
 You create subnets by using CIDR notation.
 When you're deciding on the network range for subnets, Azure keeps five IP addresses from each subnet that can't be used.
-For example, if you create the smallest available subnet of /29 (with eight IP addresses), Azure keeps five addresses.
-In this case, you only have three usable addresses that can be assigned to hosts on the subnet.
+For example, if you create the smallest available subnet of /29 (with eight IP addresses) you'd only have three usable addresses that can be assigned to hosts on the subnet.
 When creating subnets in a virtual network Azure automatically creates routes so communication between subnets is enabled.
 These routes can be modified by using static routes, which are stored as UDRs in Azure.
-UDRs are also called *custom routes*.
+UDRs are also called custom routes.

 Because it's easy to implement and deploy, and it works well across regions and subscriptions, virtual network peering should be your first choice when you need to integrate Azure virtual networks.